 - MV Thermopylae Sierra: Moratuwa, depth: to 24 meters (80 feet), 155 meter (515 foot) Cypriot bulk freighter, sunk 2012, upright with deck at 10-12 meters (35-40 feet), snappers, parrotfish, surgeonfish, angelfish, mackerel, octopus, eagle rays, trevallies, tuna, barracuda, beginner and experienced level

 - SS Worcestershire: Moratuwa, depth: 50-57 meters (167-190 feet), British merchant naval vessel sunk by a German mine in 1917, sits upright with collapsed hull and bridge, soft, whip and black corals, sea fans, snappers, fusiliers, Napoleon wrasses, big-eye and giant trevallies, giant sweetlips, tech level

-- SS Conch: Acurala, depth 17-21 meters (57-70 feet), British steam ship, first oil tanker built, struck Akarta Rock and sunk in 1903, spread over large area, partly salvaged, engine block, boilers, propeller, snappers, angelfish, porcupinefish, triggerfish, moray eels, groupers, beginner level
+- SS Conch: Acurala, depth 17-21 meters (57-70 feet), a British steamship, first oil tanker built, struck Akarta Rock and sunk in 1903, spread over a large area, partly salvaged, engine block, boilers, propeller, snappers, angelfish, porcupinefish, triggerfish, moray eels, groupers, beginner level

 Selected East Coast Wrecks

-- HMS Hermes: Batticaloa, depth: 40-53 meters (130-178 feet), British aircraft carrier suck by the Japanese in 1942, intact bow, guns, anchors and propeller, tuna, trevallies, barracuda, black coral, tech level
+- HMS Hermes: Batticaloa, depth: 40-53 meters (130-178 feet), British aircraft carrier sunk by the Japanese in 1942, intact bow, guns, anchors and propeller, tuna, trevallies, barracuda, black coral, tech level

 - SS British Sergeant: Mankerni, depth: 13-27 meters (43-90 feet), British oil tanker sunk by the Japanese in 1942, much has been salvaged, large caverns in the bow with schools of fish, pink and purple soft corals, experienced level